Call for appointment:410-448-6400 410-448-6400

 Most patients experience some amount of pain after hip replacement.
 A dedicated team of physicians sees the patient during the hospital stay to make sure pain is well controlled.
 Most patients receive either a nerve block anesthetic or epidural anesthetic for 1 or 2 days after the operation.

 Patients are then transitioned to narcotic pain pills.
 Most of the time, patients are free of narcotic pain pills by 4 to 6 weeks after surgery.
 Often, patients are mostly pain free by 8 to 12 weeks after surgery.
 Although some patients continue to experience some amount of pain, the vast majority are extremely happy with the improvement in pain compared with before surgery.

 Preventing Blood Clots

-We use several strategies to minimize the chance of a blood clot forming after surgery, including nerve blocks, calf compression devices, and early mobilization.
+We use several strategies to minimize the chance of a blood clot forming after surgery, including nerve blocks, calf compression devices and early mobilization.
 In addition, patients who have undergone hip replacement receive a blood thinner for 6 weeks after surgery.
-The blood thinner usually is aspirin unless the patient has a history of blood clots, in which case Coumadin is administered.
+The blood thinner is usually aspirin unless the patient has a history of blood clots, in which case warfarin is administered.

 The vast majority of patients have the same leg length after the operation as before.
 We use several checks in the operating room to make sure this is the case.
 In rare cases, it is necessary to slightly lengthen the leg with the hip replacement to render the hip more stable.
 However, this is very uncommon.